NoahGarza88/NoahGarza88.github.io/index.md

 # Welcome to my Github page!📖<br>
 ### Professional Self-Assessment<br>
-Throughout the program, I engaged in various collaborative projects, enhancing my ability to work effectively in team environments.
+Throughout the program, I independently tackled various projects, enhancing my ability to research and adapt to different challenges.
 Clear communication with stakeholders has been essential, whether discussing project requirements or delivering updates.
-For example, during my Unit Testing Project, I collaborated with peers to identify testing strategies, refining our software and improving our understanding of effective software engineering practices.<br>
+For example, during my Unit Testing Project, I explored testing strategies to refine software functionality and deepen my understanding of effective software engineering practices.<br>

 My coursework provided a strong foundation in:<br>